 Mix with electric mixer.

-UPDATE: If you steam your butternut you may need to squeeze it to remove some of the water or the dough will be too wet.
+*UPDATE: You may need to squeeze your butternut to remove some of the water or the dough will be too wet, and they won’t cook through.

 Add to bowl: